hza2002/VisionGuard/README.md

 pip install -r requirements.txt
 ```
 The version described in `requirements.txt` is exported by the `pipreq` command.
 In theory, similar versions can also run smoothly.

+After preparing the dependent environment, you need to fill in `example-config.json` in `resource` directory and rename it to `config.json` before it can run normally.

+The face login function relies on **iFlytek's silent liveness detection API**, the **face feature analysis relies on Tencent SDK**, and the security alert email function requires the **SMTP service** provided by the email service provider.
+If you need to use all the functions of the system, please fill in all items in the `config.json` file.